derekmarion/sql-32-flavors-1/README.md

 ## Stage 2

 Exciting news!
 32 Flavors has opened up a second, and a third, location!
-Two of them are even in the same state, and, since the employees seem to be move very very quickly (almost as if they're somehow flying) from Point A to Point B, several of them are now working at multiple stores.
+Two of them are even in the same state, and, since the employees seem to be able to move very, very quickly (almost as if they're somehow flying) from Point A to Point B, several of them are now working at multiple stores.

 ## Stage 3